jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Semitones and tones

 A "semitone" is the smallest interval in most Western music.
-It's the difference between two notes on a guitar string on either side of one fret.
+It's the smallest interval on a guitar fretboard, the distance across one fret between two notes on a guitar string.
-Semitones are also called "half steps".
+Semitones are sometimes called "half steps".

 In Western music,
 there are twelve semitones in an octave.